 And really what I've tried to do again, is boil it down to the best two, three, or four books in each section that will give you everything.
 You need, the nuts bolts strategies, tactical plans, and not leave you hanging.
 So the three books I chose for the area of taxes is first and foremost, the book by Tom Wheelwright, another one of Robert Kiyosaki's rich dad advisors, great guy, super smart.
 I've had him on the show several times.
 Always have great episodes talking to Tom, but his book, which he just revised recently.

 So it's the newly revised version, but it's called Tax-Free Wealth: How to Build Massive Wealth by Permanently Lowering Your Taxes, what a great title.
-So I will say that this book is slanted a little bit more towards business owners and entrepreneurs, but it applies to anybody and everybody because if you pay taxes in any way, shape, or form, you're going to learn something or you can learn something from this book.
+So I will say that this book is slanted a little bit more toward business owners and entrepreneurs, but it applies to anybody and everybody because if you pay taxes in any way, shape, or form, you're going to learn something or you can learn something from this book.

 So tax-free wealth is about tax planning, concepts, and how to use the tax laws to your benefit.
 So Tom explains how the tax laws work and how they are designed to actually reduce your taxes, not increase them.
 The key here is to understand how taxes and tax law works.
 So the book explains how to use the tax laws to your advantage, and in ways that will support your vision and growth plans, not only for your company or your business, but you know, for your investing empire as well, however, that is structured and you know, more specifically real estate.